oguzhanilter/MultiModalObjectDetectionAndLocalization/README.md

 # Multimodal Object Detection and Mapping

-Detection and mapping of objects with camera and lidar.
+This package enables detection and localization of objects using camera and lidar inputs.
+Object detections in 2D images are mapped to lidar scans to retreive the 3D object postions to scale.

+The package is integrated to [ETH RobotX Code Repo](https://github.com/ETHZ-RobotX/smb_object_detection).

 The main branch contains the necessary packages to run the pipeline with the packages of SMB.
 The branch `stand_alone` can run rosbags and visualize them without needing any additional package.